ericwrobinson/magic-pie-copy-rjs/src/pages/services/index.md

         Get to know a brand, its products, or its corporate culture in these videos produced by the brain trust at Magic Pie Copy.
 cta:
-  title1: working wonders.
+  title1: Read our work.
   subtitle1: I work with business owners, key stakeholders, and other marketers to share ideas and execute strategies.
 Through close collaborations, we create next-level content for corporate websites, videos, blogs, and more.
-  buttonTitle1: see my work
+  buttonTitle1: View Work
-  title2: partners make perfect.
+  title2: Partners make perfect.
   subtitle2: "Creating killer content takes more than just a writer’s touch.
 To build websites and make other high-quality marketing materials, I work with a talented team of creatives who design art, develop code, and produce videos that will knock your socks off, plain and simple."
-  buttonTitle2: meet the guys
+  buttonTitle2: Meet the Crew
 ---